 Saving money ahead of international study is often overlooked, so create an action plan and begin saving well in advance.
 Some university websites provide estimates of your outgoings - use these to your advantage.

-The cost of living abroad can be huge, so your money might not go quite as far as it does in the UK.
+The cost of living abroad can be huge, so your money might not stretch quite as far as it does in the UK.
 To make the most of your leisure time, you'll need spare cash.

 Don't forget to factor living costs into your planning.
 Many universities offer campus accommodation, but there are often cheaper options available.